 Technologies continue to advance.
 But at the same time, there’s a desire for human connection and personalized experiences from brands.
-Here’s a look at some of the trends trekking into 2020.
+Here’s a look at some of the marketing trends for 2020.

 Consumers want advertising that connects with them.
 And in 2020, personalized marketing is going to be big.
 An increase in data collection and advancing technologies have influenced the level of personalization that is possible—and also what consumers expect when they interact with brands.
 Personalized messages create a connection between a brand and its target audience.
 Technology like AI, social media insights, and more will continue to help personalize the content people see.